Options for Bar Stock, Tubing & Pipe Storage Racks

 - Cost: These racks are inexpensive, but you have to buy multiple ones to accommodate greater lengths of stock or tubing.

-- Ease of access: You must unload the top layers to get at the load in the middle or on the bottom layers, no matter that method you’re using for loading or unloading.
+- Ease of access: You must unload the top layers to get at the load in the middle or on the bottom layers, no matter the method you’re using for loading or unloading.
 This results in what amounts to extra picks every time you access anything but the top layer.
 For a product that is all the same in a given rack, that’s not a problem – pick a layer off and go to the next.
 For mixed stock, it’s a disaster.

 - Safety: Stacking racks are stable if specified and stacked correctly.
 Don’t overfill them or add layers over what the specifications tell you.